PrincetonUniversity/verilucid/readme.md

 This is the repository for VeriLucid, a dialect of [Dafny](https://dafny.org) for data-plane programming that compiles to [Lucid](https://github.com/PrincetonUniversity/lucid).
 See the [VeriLucid paper](https://dl.acm.org/doi/10.1145/3789240.3829171) for more details.

-This repo contains: 1) libraries that represent Lucid's data-plane primitives in Dafny; 2) a Dafny backend that translates Dafny programs into Lucid; and 3) examples.
+This repo contains: 1) libraries that represent Lucid's data-plane primitives in Dafny; 2) a Dafny compiler backend that translates programs into Lucid; and 3) examples.

 ## Requirements